 If you want to get out to these epic spots, you need to be sure your rig can handle the rugged terrain it has to go through to get there.
 We worked with MORryde to have their Independent Suspension package installed on our Montana High Country 5th wheel.

 Their Independent Suspension system allows each wheel to move independently of any other wheel up to 5 inches in travel.
 Usually each wheel is tied to another wheel, either by being on the same axle or by the leaf spring suspension.
 The benefit is that this allows the wheels to absorb a ton of road shock without moving the house part of the RV keeping your valuables safe and stable.
 It also helps a ton with towing as you can’t even feel the trailer behind you.

 Another upgrade MORryde offers, one that usually goes hand-in-hand with Independent Suspension, is upgrading to disc brakes.
 Trailers and 5th wheels usually come with drum brakes which just don’t have the braking power that disc brakes do.
 One of my main concerns with pulling a fully loaded, heavy trailer, especially down mountain grades is the ability to stop it.
 With disc brakes, this is a non-concern as they offer a 40% shorter stopping distance and reduce heat build up.

 Tires are very easy to overlook when it comes to an RV or trailer.
 The only time they’re looked at is when you have a blow out, which is too late.
-There are many tire brands out there that are known to have blow outs, which is why upgrading tires is a great peace of mind upgrade.
+There are many tire brands out there that are known to have blow outs, which is why upgrading tires gives a great peace of mind.

-We upgraded from Load Range F 12-ply tires to Sailun S637 Load Range G 14-ply tires.
+We upgraded from Load Range F 12-ply tires to Provider Radial Load Range G 14-ply tires on our Keystone Arcadia.
 The difference is substantial.
-The tires are much more heavy duty and can handle the weight of our rig much better.
+The tires are super heavy duty and can handle the weight of our rig much better.